-	If you made an error when claiming from an HMRC coronavirus support scheme, for example overclaiming through the Coronavirus Job Retention Scheme (CJRS) or accidentally applying for the Self-Employment Income Support Scheme (SEISS), and you haven’t yet reported the error to HMRC, you will need to enter the correct figures into the 'Main Return' page.
+If you made an error when claiming from an HMRC coronavirus support scheme, for example accidentally applying for the Self-Employment Income Support Scheme (SEISS), and you haven’t yet reported the error to HMRC, you'll need to enter the correct figure into the 'Main Return' page.
 To do this, enter the total amount of SEISS payments that you incorrectly claimed in box 2.
-Enter the total of any other coronavirus support scheme payments that you overclaimed in box 1.

 You can apply for the marriage allowance online and you should make sure your application has been processed by HMRC before you submit your Self Assessment.